-Bill was a man of great integrity, who was dedicated to his family, staff and our industry.
+Bill was a man of great integrity, who was dedicated to his family, staff, and industry.
 When he passed away at the age of 71 on October 17, 2019, a true feeling of loss was felt by the many who knew him and of his contributions to music.

 We knew he had health concerns, but his passing still came as a shock to many.
 Perhaps I was in denial that this very special person could leave us.
 Bill was a titan and titans don’t die.